 One of the best ways to show clients the value of their monthly WordPress website maintenance plan is with summary reports of all of the actions you are taking to keep their WordPress website updated.
 Sync Pro’s Reports handle the hard work of compiling all the actions you took in Sync so you can easily email clients their maintenance reports—all from the Sync dashboard.

-With Sync Pro’s Uptime Monitoring, you can track uptime (total downtime percentage and number of downtimes), Response Time (average response time and performance by country) and History (daily uptime percentage, total downtime and average response times).
+With Sync Pro’s Uptime Monitoring, you can track uptime (total uptime percentage and number of downtimes), and the site’s uptime History.

 17. Activate, Deactivate & Delete Plugins & Themes Remotely